 But Zuma isn’t just a hip So Cal surf spot, the area is also a preferred destination for fishing, swimming, kite surfing, cycling and running.

-During the day, runners and bike riders flock to Zuma beach boardwalk to enjoy a brisk or leisurely ride or run while enjoying the cool fresh ocean breezes.
-But evening sun sets, the path is transformed into the retreat for lovers walking hand-in-hand along the sandy seashore.
+During the day, runners and bike riders flock to the Zuma beach boardwalk to enjoy a brisk or leisurely ride or run while enjoying the cool fresh ocean breezes.
+But sunsets, the path is transformed into the retreat for lovers walking hand-in-hand along the sandy seashore.

 Zuma is also the home to the annual Malibu Nautica Triathlon, which benefits the Children’s Hospital of LA and is known for drawing celeb participants like Matthew McConaughey, Jennifer Lopez, and William H. Macy.

 Despite its quality as an adult playground, Zuma also caters to the little ones and active seniors looking for a day out and about.